 Fixed asset auditing procedure: Accounting procedures

 The accounting procedure ensures the existence of assets in a company.
 Some common procedures were used to test the existence of different category assets while auditing.
 For example, buildings, equipment and other fixed assets existence will be tested through observation only.
 Probably this record is produced by the auditor while auditing.

 fixed assets reduce their value over time.
 Hence depreciation of fixed assets is used to allocate cost over their useful life.
 Every fixed asset has its own depreciation values apart from the land.
 These fixed assets are depreciated by using any one of the methods like written down value and straight-line method.
 Likewise, depreciation of the current accounting period will be calculated according to a fixed asset’s useful life, original cost, depreciation method, and local regulations.

 IT Asset Management’s audit software Captures Fixed Assets information electronically such as Bar code number, Description, Location, Fixed Asset Classes, Departments and Cost Centers and Serial numbers.
 Therefore these electronically captured data helps keep track of the correct value of assets, which allows for the computation of depreciation and taxes.
-The use of bar-coding technology makes asset verification simple and efficient.
+Fixed asset auditing procedure includes the use of bar-coding technology makes asset verification simple and efficient.
 With IT Asset Management, you can create any compliance reporting formats such as IFRS, GAAP Accounting or any other international jurisdiction compliance reports.
 Creation and Management of compliance reports have been simpler than ever before.